MannyChalak/Titanic-Machine-Learning-from-Disaster/README.md

 ## Results
 This project has yielded a predictive model with an accuracy score of approximately ~75% on the test dataset.

-## Contributing
-Feel free to fork this repository, open issues, and submit pull requests for improvements.